cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 that tries to **identify duplicated knowledge elements**.
 In particular, the feature should support developers in
 1. **decision making through identifying related decision problems and solution options** documented by others or in the past (to prevent duplicated decision making),
-2. **creating a completely and correctly linked knowledge documentation** that can be exploited e.g. during **[change impact analysis](change-impact-analysis.md)** (to detect impacts, side, and ripple effects of changes), and
+2. **creating a completely and correctly linked knowledge documentation** that developers can be exploited e.g. during **[change impact analysis]** (to detect impacts, side, and ripple effects of changes), and
-3. general knowledge sharing and **knowledge exploitation**, since the link recommendation confronts the developers with related documented knowledge.
+3. general knowledge sharing and **knowledge exploitation**, since the link recommendation confronts the developers with related documented knowledge, which is not linked in the knowledge graph.

 ## Calculation of the Recommendation Score
 This feature tries to identify related knowledge elements using the **context information** of knowledge elements.
 The context information is calculated from the following **context information providers, i.e. link recommendation rules**: